David Dellagi Closed on Mondays

 The floor of the old machine hall at CGK is the setting of a “sculpture park” consisting of large-scale figures made of mixed materials and found objects, utilising the expressive laissez faire handling of materials that also characterise the paintings in the exhibition.
 The shape of the figures hint at an irreverent Giacometti spoof; but other themes are also touched upon, such as fatal encounters with baby accessories, not to mention butt cheek fixation, without forgoing more traditional artistic themes such as anxiety and sexual confusion.

-Closed on Mondays is an exhibition about inspiration, that in itself inspires, courtesy of its unfettered approach to excessive imagining, while simultaneously provoking via its satire of and irreverence towards the snobbery and conservatism of the art world.
+Closed on Mondays is an exhibition about inspiration, that in itself inspires, courtesy of its unfettered approach to excessive imagining, while simultaneously provoking via its satire of the snobbism of the art world.

 The exhibition is curated by Simon Ganshorn.